microcks/microcks/install/kubernetes/microcks/README.md

 ### Advanced install - with asynchronous mocking

-Since release `1.0.0`, Microcks support mocking of event-driven API thanks to [AsyncAPI Spec](https://asyncapi.com).
-Microcks will take car of publishing sample messages for you on a message broker.
-You mey reuse an existing broker of let Microcks deploy its own (this is the default when turning on this feature).
+Since release `1.0.0`, Microcks supports mocking of event-driven API thanks to [AsyncAPI Spec](https://asyncapi.com).
+Microcks will take care of publishing sample messages for you on a message broker.
+You may reuse an existing broker or let Microcks deploy its own (this is the default when turning on this feature).

 To install a Kafka message broker during its deployment, Microcks relies on [Strimzi Operator](https://strimzi.io) and will try to create such custom resources such as `Kafka` and `KafkaTopic`.
 When using this configuration, you will thus need to install Strimzi Operator cluster-wide or on targeted namespace.